tsuru/tsuru/docs/reference/api.rst

 *************

     * Method: POST
-    * URI: /users
+    * Endpoint: /users
     * Body: `{"email":"nobody@globo.com","password":"123456"}`

 Returns 200 in case of success.
-Returns 400 if the json is invalid.
+Returns 400 if the JSON is invalid.
 Returns 400 if the email is invalid.
 Returns 400 if the password characters length is less than 6 and greater than 50.
 Returns 409 if the email already exists.